Matt Jones increases Australian Open lead to 3 strokes - WHIZ News

 Japanese amateur Takumi Kayana and Louis Oosthuizen, who both shot 70, and Paul Casey, who had a 71, were tied for third at 9-under, four strokes behind.

+Casey fell out of the lead with a double-bogey six on the par-4 ninth after hitting into a green-side bunker and with a difficult lie to exit.

+“Ït was a flat day, I just never really got going, not much to really say,” Casey said.
+“When I had opportunities, I didn’t capitalize and there was obviously a couple of errors in there.
+But how do you get around this course without making errors?

-Marc Leishman shot 70 and was tied for eighth, six behind Jones.
+Marc Leishman shot 70 and was tied for eighth, six behind Jones, the 2015 Australian Open winner.

 “Tough greens, you really fought your way around today,” Leishman said.
 “It was a tricky wind and I didn’t get off to the best start, a couple over through 10 but fought pretty hard, made a couple of putts there on the back nine.
 I think the course is getting firmer and tougher, especially if the wind stays like this.”

-But when the crowd roared, he looked up to see that the ball had dropped, and he waved his hat to the crowd as he retrieved the ball from the hole.
+But when the crowd roared, he looked up to see that the ball had dropped, and he waved his hat to the spectators as he retrieved the ball from the hole.

 He bogeyed the 17th but had a birdie on 18 to stay close to Jones.